madx/roy/README.md

 # Rackable

-Rackable is a tiny module that aims to provide a REST-like interface to any object and make it usable with Rack.
+Rackable is a tiny module that aims to make any Ruby object Rack-friendly and provide it with a REST-like interface.

 Basically, what it does is providing an object with a `call()` method that uses the Rack environement to dispatch to a method, giving helper objects such